wistia/wistia-open-docs/_posts/data-api.md

 ### Media: Delete

-Delete a piece of media.
+Delete a media from your account.

 #### The Request